koculu/Regor/docs-site/src/content/docs/overview.md

 ### 2. Reactivity that stays explicit

 You get `ref`, `sref`, `computed`, `watchEffect`, `observe`, and batching primitives.
 State flows are explicit and composable.

+Control APIs like `pause`, `resume`, and `entangle` help you shape update behavior intentionally in complex flows.

 ### 3. Directive model with real depth